 Other reviews of the remix have also been positive, but mostly they just talk about Abbey Road as one of The Beatles’ best albums.

 The top four songs being downloaded from the remix on iTunes are “Come Together”, “Here Comes The Sun”, “Something”, and “Oh!
 Darling”.
 Good choices.
 John Lennon’s “Come Together” has a great groove, and is a reminder of how well The Beatles played together as a band.
 “Something” and “Here Comes The Sun” are two of George Harrison’s best Beatles’ songs.
 Paul McCartney sang a soulful “Oh!
 Darling” that has held up well.
 Add in “Because”, and you have a list of the best individual songs on the album.

 But, it’s the medley of songs on side-two of the album that sets it apart.
 Cynically, one could look at the medley as a way for The Beatles to simply use up some song fragments.
 The reality is, the arrangement is rather brilliant.
 It’s similar to classical music with recurring melodies and themes.
-They got excellent help from George Martin, who orchestrated “Golden Slumbers/Carry That Weight/The End” perfectly.
+They got excellent help from George Martin, who perfectly orchestrated “Golden Slumbers/Carry That Weight/The End”.
 The remix of the medley sounds great.

-If there’s a weakness to the medley, it’s that the songs have many lyrics that are light, or even non-sensical.
+If there’s a weakness to the medley, it’s that some of the songs have lyrics that are light, or even non-sensical (like the random Spanish & Italian words of “Sun King”).
 Had the songs included more relatable and serious lyrics, the medley would have elevated Abbey Road even higher.

 The medley has a strong finish with “The End”.
-It’s the last full song on the last album The Beatles recorded.
+It’s the last song the four Beatles ever recorded together.
 It has short but rocking guitar leads by John, Paul, & George, and a solid drum solo by Ringo.
 The last line is… “And In the end, the love you take is equal to the love you make.”
 That’s the way to go out.

 Interestingly, they debated having side-two be side-one.
 And in the end, they made the right decision.